tommarien/blog/source/_posts/2012-01-30-deadlock-heaven-serializable-isolationlevel.md

 layout: post
 title: "Deadlock heaven: Serializable IsolationLevel"
 date: 2012-01-30 14:25
-comments: true
-sharing: true
-footer: true

 categories:
+  - Performance
+tags:
-  - database
+  - Database
-  - sql server
+  - SqlServer
-published: true
 ---

 I recently got the opportunity to investigate deadlocks, that occurred on a production environment.
 I always volunteer when deadlocks are involved.
 Just because you get a chance to learn a lot about locking and how it works on SqlServer.
 Most of the time, deadlocks can be solved by adding an index.
 But not this time, this time i discovered something bigger.
 The client was using WCF as a service tier.
 By default using transactions on a wcf service or with the use of a TransactionScope your transaction isolationlevel becomes **Serializable** by default.